Using Carrot’s Keyword Explorer for Keyword Research

 Steps to finding the best SEO keyword for your website:

 1. Identify Default Keywords – The beauty of Carrot is we do a lot of the heavy lifting for you.
-Every website is launched with some of the top keywords already built into your home page.
-And our SEO Rank Tracker suggests some popular keywords from our research to get you started.
+Every website template is launched with some of the top keywords already built into your home page.
+And our Keyword Rank Tracker suggests some popular keywords from our research to get you started.

 2. What Your Site Already Ranks For (from Keyword Explorer) – Follow the tutorial below to find what your site already ranks for.
 If your site is brand new, it may not rank for anything other than your company name yet.
 No worries!
 Move onto the next step to change that.

-4. What Your Competitors Rank For (from Keyword Explorer) – Pull a report on your top 2-3 competitors sites and see their most popular keywords bringing them traffic.
+3. What Your Competitors Rank For (from Keyword Explorer) – Pull a report on your top 2-3 competitors sites and see their most popular keywords bringing them traffic.

 How do I use Keyword Explorer?